-Purpose of this Standard: the ASHP Accreditation Standard for International Advanced Pharmacy Practice Residency Programs (hereinafter the Standard) establishes criteria for advanced training for pharmacists to achieve professional competence in the delivery of patient-centered care and in the development and management of pharmacy services.
+Purpose of this Standard: the ASHP Accreditation Standard for International Pharmacy Practice Residency Programs (hereinafter the Standard) establishes criteria for training pharmacists to achieve professional competence in the delivery of patient-centered care and pharmacy services.

-Residency Program Purpose: International Advanced Pharmacy Practice residency programs build on pharmacy education and competencies and the International Pharmacy Practice Residency program skillsets to contribute to the development of clinical pharmacists responsible and accountable for medication-related care of patients with a wide range of conditions and to take leadership and management roles in advancing pharmacy practice in their hospital and in advancing pharmacy practice in their country.
+Residency Program Purpose: International pharmacy practice residency programs build on pharmacy education and outcomes to contribute to the development of clinical pharmacists responsible for medication-related care of patients with a wide range of conditions and to have a leadership role in advancing pharmacy practice in their country.

-Application of the Standard: the requirements serve as the basis for evaluating an international advanced pharmacy practice residency program for accreditation.
+Application of the Standard: the requirements serve as the basis for evaluating an international pharmacy practice residency program for accreditation.